Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

     executor.run()
 ```

-As you can see the code is pretty straightforward which is nice from the point of view of an analysis, so we do not need to write many lines of code for loading a program, and apply relocations, etc.
+As you can see, the code is pretty straightforward, which is nice from an analysis perspective.
+We don't need to write many lines of code to load a program and apply relocations, etc.

 ### Skip not emulated functions, loops and set bytes constraints

 I've found that if I try to skip a function in a *pre* callback, or in the hook of an `API` call, the program crashed or it didn't work.
 In the case of the `API` calls, it crashes because the `__default_stub` function is called when a call to a not supported `API` is run, and the program tries to obtain an address using the `program_counter`, you can find the code [here](https://github.com/quarkslab/tritondse/blob/main/tritondse/symbolic_executor.py#L496C9-L496C16).
 But because in the hook of the `API` I modify the `RIP` register, the value accessed in Python's map doesn't exist and program crashes.

-As I did with Triton's code, for skipping a function, what I do is wait until the `call` instruction is run, and then I recover the return address into `RIP` register, and I fix stack pointer `RSP` for cleaning up the stack.
-In the case of the decryption loops, I just modify the `RIP` register, and set its address to the address after the decryption loop.
-Finally, when the call to `strncpy` has finished, I push the ASCII constraints into each byte from the `argv[1]` value, I use the variable `MEM_ADDRESS` which holds `argv[1]` address, in next section I show where this variable is written.
+In my implementation, similar to how I handled Triton's code, I have a mechanism to skip functions.
+I wait for the execution of the `call` instruction and then retrieve the return address stored in the `RIP` register.
+I also adjust the stack pointer `RSP` to clean up the stack.
+As for the decryption loops, I simply modify the `RIP` register and set it to the address following the decryption loop.
+After the `strncpy` call is completed, I apply ASCII constraints to each byte of the `argv[1]` value.
+The memory address of `argv[1]` is stored in the variable `MEM_ADDRESS`, and I will explain where this variable is written in the next section.

 ```python
 def skip(se: SymbolicExecutor, pstate: ProcessState, inst: Instruction):